kxdang/kiendang.me/content/blog/060-propofol/index.md

 date: 2019-10-29
 slug: propofol
 title: 🌌Propofol - Milk of Amnesia
-description: My personal experience with this anesthetic lead me to create a bite-sized explanation on how propofol works.
+description: My personal experience with this anesthetic inspired me to write a bite-sized explanation on how propofol works.
 tags: ["biochemistry"]
 ---